-These are similar to a VCT but differs in risk since they invest in a single enterprise, rather than in a portfolio of different companies.
+This is similar to a VCT but differs in risk since it invests in a single enterprise, rather than in a portfolio of different companies.
 Risk can be mitigated by spreading money amongst a range of EIS investments and it is possible to do this with a portfolio managed by a specialist third party management group.

-However, each individual EIS is very high risk.
+However, each individual EIS is high risk.

 The tax reliefs include those applying to a VCT but with a 3-year qualifying holding period, rather than 5 years.
-In addition, an EIS can be used to defer a CGT liability arising from the sale of another asset, can give tax relief on losses and, once held for at least 2 years, could offer Inheritance Tax planning benefits in the event of death.
+In addition, an EIS can be used to defer a CGT liability arising from the sale of another asset, can give tax relief on losses and once held for at least 2 years, could be excluded from assessment for Inheritance Tax in the event of death.